vanAkim/Data.Science.Specialization/Reproducible Research/FinalProject/README.md

 ---
-title: "Public health and economic casulaties due to severe meteoroligical events in the United States between 1950 and 2011"
+title: "Public health and economic casulaties due to meteoroligical events in the United States between 1950 and 2011"
 author: "Akim van Eersel"
-date: "2020-09-26"
+date: "2020-09-27"
 output:
   html_document:
     keep_md: yes
+    fig_width: 9
+    fig_height: 8
 editor_options:
   chunk_output_type: console
 ---
 # Synopsis

-In this report we aim to describe most impactful population health consequences and economic damages casualties made by storms and other sever weather events in the United States between 1950 and 2011.
+In this report we aim to describe most impactful population health consequences and economic damages casualties made by storms and other weather events in the United States between 1950 and 2011.
 From the U.S. National Oceanic and Atmospheric Administration's (NOAA) database we can access the storm data set in order to answer questions about severe weather events.
-Impactful casualty is defined here as the biggest amount of people touched or economic damages by a weather event.
-From these setup, for population health consequences it was one tornado with 1742 casualties which was the most harmful event.
-For economic damages it was one flood with 115 032 500 000$ of damage which was the most impactful event.
+Impactful casualty is defined here as the biggest amount of people touched or economic damages by one weather event.
+From this setup, for population health consequences it was one tornado with 1742 casualties which was the most harmful event.
+For economic damages it was one flood with 115 032 500 000$ of damage in total which was the most impactful event.
+However, two other definitions are explored in this report and results are greatly distinct from previous.
+One is the proportion of types of weather events impacting population health or economy.
+The other is the total amount of casualties through all types of events occurred.

 # System info